Enable SAML or OIDC authentication for supported apps

 - OpenID Connect (OIDC) is a protocol that sits on top of the OAuth 2.0 framework.
 The OIDC protocol allows otherwise different systems to interoperate and share authentication state and user profile information.

-- SWA is a SSO system developed by Okta to provide single sign-on for apps that don't support proprietary federated sign-on methods or SAML.
-In a SWA login, the username and password are passed to the third party app whereas with SAML and OIDC, those credentials never leave Okta.
+- SWA is an SSO system developed by Okta to provide single sign-on for apps that don't support proprietary federated sign-on methods or SAML.
+In a SWA login, the username and password are passed to the third-party app whereas with SAML and OIDC, those credentials never leave Okta.

 For more information, see App integrations.

 Use SAML and OIDC authentication protocols for supported apps to reduce reliance on password-based authentication.